Sarani1612/truebrew/TESTING.md

 - **Home page:** the home page renders as intended across screen sizes and browsers.
 On small screens everything is stacked, while on medium and up product cards are displayed in rows of 4.\
 While testing on a smartphone, I noticed that there was no spacing between the two info boxes in the About Us section, which looked a little cramped.
 To solve this, I added a little margin at the bottom of the first box.
 - **Products page:** the products page renders as intended.
 On small screens all the product cards are stacked, on medium screens (e.g. iPad) they are shown 2 per row, on large screens (e.g. iPad Pro) there are 3 per row and on extra large screens 4 per row.
 Images render nicely and all the buttons are working.
 - **Product view:** product and subscription cards render with all the necessary info and images, but on medium sized screens the cards were very narrow and long, and it did not look great.
-I solved this by changing the product div class to `col-md-8` instead of `col-md-6` so that it is broader on medium screens.
+I solved this by changing the product div Bootstrap class to `col-md-8` instead of `col-md-6` so that it is broader on medium screens.
 For the subscription cards, I changed the layout so that there are only 2 per row on medium screens.
 - **Contact page:** the contact pages renders as intended.
 When logged in, the user and email fields are prepopulated as intended.
 If the 'Send' button is clicked without all the fields filled in, the user is notified of this and the form does not submit.\
 On succesfully sending a message, the page refreshes and a success message is displayed.
 The message is saved in the ContactMessage model.
 - **Cart:** the cart renders as intended.
 If there are no items in the cart, a paragraph is displayed to inform the user of this along with a button to the products page.\